A New Masculine Paradigm

 - It’s become less common for dads to be their family’s sole breadwinner.

-I’ve noticed all of these in my practice coupled with a deep desire in men to be the best fathers and partners they can be.
+I’ve noticed all of these in my practice.
+Men have a deep desire to be the best fathers and partners they can be.
 These last three inspired me to write this post.

 6. Dads are much more involved in child care than they were 50 years ago.